Notice accounts

 • Best notice account: It’s important to compare accounts from a range of providers to maximise your return and find the best notice account for your needs

-With this news and the cost of living crisis continuing to bite, people are understandably reluctant to lock money away in savings.
-The good news is you can still earn a competitive interest rate and enjoy the freedom to access your savings with a notice account from Raisin UK.
+With the cost of living crisis continuing to bite, people are understandably reluctant to lock money away in savings.
+The good news?
+You can still earn a competitive interest rate and enjoy the freedom to access your savings, with a notice account from Raisin UK.

-Often viewed as the best of both worlds, our top notice account currently pays a competitive rate of 5.40% for a 95-day notice period – perfect if you want to earn a good rate without sacrificing access to your cash.
+Often viewed as the best of both worlds, our top notice account currently pays a competitive rate of 5.10% AER for a 90-day notice period – perfect if you want to earn a good rate without sacrificing access to your cash.
+However, these rates are unlikely to be around for much longer, with many experts predicting that the Bank of England will cut the base rate to around 4% by the end of next year.

 Want to stay up-to-date with the latest offers and news on savings and notice accounts each month?